 Kenneth M. Miller

-In other areas of my research I examine how different forms of political communication such as elite rhetoric, campaign advertising images, and news headlines affect attitudes and political behavior of citizens.
+In addition to studying the supply side of political information, I am also interested in the downstream effects.
+I examine how different forms of political communication such as elite rhetoric, campaign advertising images, and news headlines affect attitudes and political behavior of citizens.
 Projects in these areas that are in print, forthcoming, or under review are described below.

 The Gospel of Reform: The Social Gospel and Health Care Reform Attitudes (with Eric L. McDaniel) 2018.
 Politics and Religion 11(2): 364-395